ggerganov/llama.cpp/examples/main/README.md

 During text generation, LLaMA models have a limited context size, which means they can only consider a certain number of tokens from the input and generated text.
 When the context fills up, the model resets internally, potentially losing some information from the beginning of the conversation or instructions.
 Context management options help maintain continuity and coherence in these situations.

-### Context Size
+### KV Context Size

-The `--ctx-size` option allows you to set the size of the prompt context used by the LLaMA models during text generation.
+The `--kv-size` option allows you to set the size of the prompt context used by the LLaMA models during text generation.
 A larger context size helps the model to better comprehend and generate responses for longer input or conversations.

--   `-c N, --ctx-size N`: Set the size of the prompt context (default: 512).
+-   `-c N, --kv-size N`: Set the size of the prompt context (default: 512).
 The LLaMA models were built with a context of 2048, which will yield the best results on longer input/inference.
 However, increasing the context size beyond 2048 may lead to unpredictable results.

 ### Extended Context Size

 Some fine-tuned models have extended the context length by scaling RoPE.
 For example, if the original pre-trained model have a context length (max sequence length) of 4096 (4k) and the fine-tuned model have 32k.
-That is a scaling factor of 8, and should work by setting the above `--ctx-size` to 32768 (32k) and `--rope-scale` to 8.
+That is a scaling factor of 8, and should work by setting the above `--kv-size` to 32768 (32k) and `--rope-scale` to 8.

 -   `--rope-scale N`: Where N is the linear scaling factor used by the fine-tuned model.